pertusa/InceptionBN-21K-for-Caffe/README.md

 The file deploy.prototxt was generated with the code at symbol_inception-bn-full.cc.

-The code for model conversion (MXNet -> Caffe) will be released soon.
+The code for model conversion (MXNet -> Caffe) can be found here: https://github.com/pertusa/MXNetToCaffeConverter

 Licensed under CC0